MSLNZ/pr-single-photons/README.rst

-Photon-counting software used by the Photometry and Radiometry team.
+Software used by the Photometry and Radiometry team in the single-photon lab.